 Seeking experienced legal counsel specializing in New York corporate law is crucial for navigating these complex issues and ensuring proper transaction structuring.

 The de facto merger doctrine is not absolute.
 Courts carefully analyze the specific facts and circumstances of each transaction, and not every asset sale will result in successor liability.
-Companies facing such claims can raise various defenses, such as demonstrating a lack of continuity of ownership, the continuation of the seller’s business as a separate entity, or the absence of any intent to defraud creditors.
+Companies facing such claims can raise various defenses against de facto merger claims, such as demonstrating a lack of continuity of ownership, the continuation of the seller’s business as a separate entity, or the absence of any intent to defraud creditors.